-A little more recently, the church had a small role in The Third Man.
-The leading character, Holly Martins, takes a volatile taxi ride through the streets of Vienna that includes a sharply-taken curve around the Minoritenkirche (twice, amusingly).
+A little more recently, the Minoritenkirche had a small role in The Third Man.
+The leading character, Holly Martins, takes a volatile taxi ride through the streets of Vienna that includes a sharply-taken curve around the church (which he passes twice, amusingly).

 Classical music venue